'There's nothing left': Deep South tornadoes kill 26

 "Oh man," WTVA's Matt Laubhan said on the live broadcast.
 "Dear Jesus, please help them.
 Amen."

-More than a half-dozen shelters were opened in the state to house the displaced.

-“It’s a priceless feeling to see the gratitude on people’s faces to know they’re getting a hot meal,” said William Trueblood, emergency disaster services director for the Salvation Army’s Alabama, Louisiana and Mississippi Division, as he headed to the area, picking up supplies along the way.
+“It’s a priceless feeling to see the gratitude on people’s faces to know they’re getting a hot meal,” said William Trueblood, of the Salvation Army, as he headed to the area, picking up supplies along the way.

-He said they’re hearing at least 19,000 homes were impacted by the severe weather.

 Meteorologists saw a big tornado risk coming for the general region as much as a week in advance, said Northern Illinois University meteorology professor Walker Ashley.